-Comprising more than 1/3 of all American households,1 the nation's renters navigate a unique housing economy that has been particularly volatile over the past three years.
-National rental property prices hit a 20-year high in early 2022, growing 22.2% year-over-year, while the national rental housing vacancy rate fell to 5.6% in Q2 of 2022, its lowest reading since 19842.
+Comprising more than 1/3 of all American households, the nation's renters navigate a unique housing economy that has been particularly volatile over the past three years.
+In 2022, rents increased in all of the nation's large metro markets, growing by double digits in 116 out of 150 metro markets, while the national rental housing vacancy rate fell to 5.6% in Q2 of 2022, its lowest reading since 1984.
 This tight rental market has led to rent increases that have far outpaced national growth in incomes, leaving many renters spending more than 30% of their income on rent, meeting the U.S. Department of Housing and Urban Development (HUD) definition of "rent burdened".
-In 2020, nearly half of the nationwide share of renters were rent burdened; even worse, 23% of renters spent at least 50% of their income on housing, becoming severely rent burdened.3
+In 2020, nearly half of the nationwide share of renters were rent burdened; even worse, 23% of renters spent at least 50% of their income on housing, becoming severely rent burdened.